Reverse mortgages are a unique, government sponsored, FHA insured financial product that can be extremely useful in a divorce.

 - If a non-borrowing resident lives in the house with you and a “maturity event” occurs (usually your passing), this person will have no right to remain in the house.
 The reverse mortgage balance becomes due when the last homeowner passes away.

 In Naples, Florida, I recommend David Edel for further education as to whether a reverse mortgage would be a good fit to resolve your financial issues in your divorce.
-After you consult with my Naples, Florida law office visit David’s office just 9 minutes away from mine in Naples, Florida.
+After you consult with my Naples, Florida family law office visit David’s office just 9 minutes away from mine in Naples, Florida.
 Directions below: